Curious about the Nudge Global Impact Challenge of 7-9 November 2014? Check out the photos and videos on this Report page.

 9.00 - Ikenna kicks off!

-Our chairman Ikenna Azuike, co-founder of Strawberry Earth and creator of What’s Up Africa, kicks off the very first Nudge Global Leadership Challenge.
+Our chairman Ikenna Azuike, co-founder of Strawberry Earth and creator of What’s Up Africa, kicks off the very first Nudge Global Impact Challenge.
 Together with our partners, we’ve selected the brightest young leaders from around the globe.
 Today we welcome 30 young professionals from 16 countries: Nigeria, Brazil, Indonesia, USA, Sweden, United Kingdom, the Netherlands, China, Spain, France, South Africa, Hong Kong, Egypt, UAE, Turkey and India.